jkordick/coding-with-gh-copilot/README.md

 2. let github copilot chat explain you the code
 3. add meaningful comments to the code (rule of thumb for good comments: if you open the file in roundabout 6 months again, they should help you understand the code asap again :))
 4. distribute the regular expressions to different functions
+5. oh no! there is a bug 🐞 in the code. try to find out where and fix it!
-5. bonus ✨: write tests for the functions
+6. bonus ✨: write tests for the functions

 ### 🏆 bonus task (only locally!!): deployment